-Mariko Okada | Systems biology
+Mariko Okada Concurrent PI in ASPiRE | Systems biology

-Understanding a cell, the smallest unit of life, as a dynamic integrated system of molecules

-We develop methodologies for analyzing intracellular information using experiments and mathematical models and employ these methods to elucidate the regulatory rules of gene networks for cell and disease development.
-We are also working on the latest cell modeling methods and automated drug design, incorporating natural language processing and deep learning.
+Understanding of the cell, the smallest unit of life, as a dynamic, integrated system of molecules We develop methods for analyzing intracellular information using experiments and mathematical models, and apply these methods to elucidate the regulatory rules of gene networks for cell and disease development.
+We are also working on the latest methods in cell modeling and automated drug design, incorporating natural language processing and deep learning.

-Kenji Mizuguchi | Computational biology
+Kenji Mizuguchi Concurrent PI in ASPiRE | Computational biology

-From the elucidation of biological mechanisms towards drug discovery applications using computational approaches
+From the elucidation of biological mechanisms towards drug discovery applications using computational approaches.
 We are developing methods to predict protein structure, function, and interaction, while integrating a wide range of data and building databases, which provide a basis for linking molecular-level events and higher-order biological systems.
 We are also applying these databases and computational tools for specific problems in biological data analysis, and health and drug discovery research.